UDDIETET - BSc Dietetics

 - 15 credits at Level 3 must be in chemistry or related subjects such as biochemistry

 - 15 credits at Level 3 should be in science related subjects (eg physics, maths) or subjects applied to science (eg nutrition, environmental science, psychology)

 The remaining credits 15 should be in study skills.
-Applicants should achieve a distinction or equivalent numerical mark in 75% of the credits taken in Science subjects at Level 3.
+You should achieve a distinction or equivalent numerical mark in 75% of the credits taken in science subjects at Level 3.

-If students of the Sciences Extended Degree at London Met want to apply for the Dietetics and Nutrition BSc, they are required to take the following modules in the extended degree: PR3001 Scientific Studies, PR3002 Biology, PR3003 Chemistry and the optional module.
-They must pass each module at 70% or more without reassessment.
+If you are completing our Sciences (including foundation year) BSc degree at London Met and want to apply for the Dietetics and Nutrition BSc, you are required to take the following modules in your foundation year: PR3001 Scientific Studies, PR3002 Biology, PR3003 Chemistry and the optional module.
+You must pass each module at 70% or more without reassessment.
 You will also need:

 - 10 days or more recent (within the last two years) work experience in a care environment

 - attendance at a dietetics career event